T-Rex: Back to the Cretaceous

-T-Rex: Back to the Cretaceous is a 1998 American edutainment adventure film shot for the IMAX 3D format.
+T-Rex: Back to the Cretaceous is a 1998 American educational adventure film shot for the IMAX 3D format.
 The film is directed by Brett Leonard.
 Executive producer/co-writer Andrew Gellis and producers Antoine Compin and Charis Horton also make up the production team.
 Liz Stauber and Peter Horton star, alongside Kari Coleman, Tuck Milligan, and Laurie Murdoch.
 When a museum accident transports teenager Ally Hayden on an adventure back in time, she explores the terrain and territory of life-sized dinosaurs, even during a nose-to-nose encounter with a female Tyrannosaurus.
 The film is among the few IMAX films that are considered "pure entertainment", though it still is considered rather educational by the mainstream audience.

 Plot

 16-year-old Ally Hayden is the daughter of Dr. Donald Hayden, a world-famous paleontologist and museum curator.
 She loves dinosaurs and longs to be able to accompany him to one of the nearby paleontological digs, but her father thinks this is too dangerous and she has to settle for giving museum tours instead.

-A mysterious accident at the lab revolving an oblong fossil egg happens while Ally's father is away at a dig site with his assistant, and Ally is magically transported back in time.
+A mysterious accident at the lab revolving an oblong fossil egg happens while Ally's father and sister Jesse are away at a dig site with Donald's assistant, and Ally is magically transported back in time.
 Among the various time periods she visits are the Late Cretaceous, when the Tyrannosaurus rex and Pteranodon existed.
 Ally is also transported to the early 20th century where she meets renowned historical figures in the world of paleontology.
 These include dinosaur painter Charles Knight and Barnum Brown, arguably one of the most famous paleontologists in early fossil-hunting history.

-The shining moment of her trip to the past, however, is when Ally discovers a Tyrannosaurus rex nest (with up to five eggs) and then defends the nest from an Ornithomimus, earning the mother T. rexs respect to the point where Ally actually strokes the mother T. rex (and befriends her).
-That is, before the meteoroid (at the end of the Cretaceous Period) impacts Earth, blasting Ally back into the present day.
+During her adventure, Ally accidentally drops the fossilized egg (which her father and sister had originally dug up from the fossil dig site).
+Further exploration during the Cretaceous period leads Ally to discover a Tyrannosaurus rex nest filled with eggs.
+She defends the nest from a Struthiomimus, earning the mother T. Rexs respect to the point where she allows Ally to touch her.
+The meteor that marked the end of the dinosaur's reign then impacts Earth, blasting Ally back into the present day.
 There, she is reunited with her father.
-As they leave the museum, the fossil egg begins to shake and, with only the museum kitten watching, it hatches into a living dinosaur egg and breaks apart, revealing a still living baby Tyrannosaurus.
+As they leave the museum, the fossil egg which began the whole adventure begins to shake.
+Then, with only the museum kitten watching, it shows itself to be a living dinosaur egg and breaks apart, revealing a still living baby Tyrannosaurus.